magickale/PyTaiko/README.md

 # PyTaiko

-This is a TJA player / Taiko simulator written in python and uses the [raylib](https://www.raylib.com/) library.
+This is a TJA player / Taiko simulator written in Python and uses the [raylib](https://www.raylib.com/) library.

 ## Installation